Skip to Content

 Moles – Insect-Eaters That Tunnel Through Lawns

-Moles are small, furry mammals best known for their unique appearance: tiny eyes, almost invisible ears, and an elongated snout.
-They’re perfectly adapted for underground life, with powerful front paws that act like shovels.
+Moles are small, furry mammals with tiny eyes, nearly invisible ears, and an elongated snout.
+They are built for underground life and use powerful front paws to dig extensive tunnel systems.

 A close-up photo of a mole emerging from the dirt, showing its unique paws and snout.

-Moles have poor eyesight but an excellent sense of touch.
-They dig extensive tunnel systems through moist soil to hunt earthworms, grubs, and other insects.
-While they are not trying to eat your plants, their tunneling can cause:
+Moles dig through moist soil searching for earthworms, grubs, and insects.
+While they are not feeding on plants, their tunneling can cause:

 • Raised, spongy ridges just below the surface